Awning Windows and Hopper Windows

 The National Fenestration Rating Council (NFRC) is a non-profit organization created by the Department of Energy and the window and door industry.
 The NFRC provides energy performance ratings on windows and doors.
 The NFRC label on a window or door informs consumers about a product’s U-factor, which takes into account a product’s ability to block warming caused by sunlight, light transmittance and air leakage through cracks in the product’s assembly.

-Almost without exception, new windows, siding, doors and gutters will add significant value to your property.
-First, when it’s time to sell your home, the new buyer will negotiate your asking price downward when they factor in the cost of windows, siding or gutters that will need to be repaired or replaced.
+Almost without exception, new awning or hopper windows will add significant value to your property.
+First, when it’s time to sell your home, the new buyer will negotiate your asking price downward when they factor in the cost of windows that will need to be repaired or replaced.
 Second, studies show that the two most important items on a new homebuyer’s list are energy efficiency and less exterior maintenance.
 According to Remodeling Magazine’s Cost vs. Value Report, a homeowner can recoup a significant portion of the cost of a typical window replacement project.
+The replacement awning & hopper windows’ value is worth the investment.

 Tips and Inspiration For Window Replacement